 Yersinia is salt tolerant and psychrotrophic

 Yersinia enterocolitica can be found in healthy pigs and can potentially spread to the fresh meat during the slaughter and cutting process.
-Y. enterocolitica can grow at temperatures as low as 1°C and in salt concentrations of up to 5-7%.
+Y. enterocolitica can grow at temperatures as low as 1°C and in salt concentrations up to 5-7%.
 There is therefore a risk that Y. enterocolitica can grow during the curing process in the production of cured meat.
 Existing predictive models, such as Combase Predictor, lack the necessary parameters to ensure that the predictions for Y. enterocolitica can be related to cured pork.

 Predictive model for risk assessment

 Based on the risk of growth in cured meat, DMRI initiated a three-year project in 2017 aimed at generating data for documenting how the growth of Y. enterocolitica can be minimised during the production of cured meat and during storage of cured finished products.
 Based on the data generated in a large number of growth trials, the objective was to develop a mathematical model in which the calculations for the growth of Yersinia can be adapted to specific products with respect to temperature, pH and salt content.
-The aim is therefore to create a model that can serve as a tool the quality manager can rely on when conducting risk assessments.
+The aim was therefore to create a model that can serve as a tool, which the quality manager can rely on when conducting risk assessments.